ChongWuLab/SUMMIT/SUMMIT-readme.md

 ## Tips

-Depending on your computing environment, you may need to manually modify line 55 of ```Simulation.R```.
-Since we were working on a SLURM-managed environment, we used
+Since we were working on a SLURM-managed environment, in line 55 of ```Simulation.R```, we used

 ```
 Sys.getenv("SLURM_ARRAY_TASK_ID")
 ```

 to get the sub-job's index from the global environment.
+Depending on your computing environment, you may need to manually modify this line.

 In line 663 of ```Simulation.R```, you can change ```runs``` to a smaller number to save time and still get results that are very similar to ours.